argoproj/argo-cd/docs/operator-manual/core.md

 argocd admin dashboard -n argocd
 ```

-Argo CD API will be available at `http://localhost:8080`
+Argo CD Web UI will be available at `http://localhost:8080`